Buildings insurance

 How much should I insure my property for?

-It’s important to know that there’s likely a difference between your home’s market value and the cost of rebuilding your home.
+It’s important to know that there’s likely to be a difference between your home’s market value and the cost of rebuilding your home.
 The cost of rebuilding your home is known as the ‘buildings sum insured’.
 As a general rule, the buildings sum insured is usually lower than the market value of your home, but this isn’t always the case.

-It’s important to estimate the rebuild cost accurately.
-If you underestimate the rebuild value and your home is completely destroyed, then your insurance may not cover the full costs.
-When you use Comparethemarket, we have a tool based on the Building Cost Information Service (BCIS) of the Royal Institution of Chartered Surveyors that helps you easily work out the rebuild cost of a home like yours.
+When you use Compare the Market, we have a tool based on the Building Cost Information Service (BCIS) of the Royal Institution of Chartered Surveyors that can help you easily work out the rebuild cost of a home like yours.

 If you prefer, you can get your home surveyed to get the most accurate estimate possible.